OwenTruong/Handout-Generator-Frontend/README.md

 ## Difficulties

-- I might have to change how the template works depending on the HTML Canvas API or a 2D graphics library.
+- I might have to change how the template works depending on the HTML Canvas API